 How do most children react to an adjustment?

 Most children must become comfortable with their family chiropractor first.
 We often recommend that they come with you to an appointment and into the treatment room so that they have an opportunity to experience the relaxed environment and friendly staff.
 Both children and teens often laugh or smile when they have an adjustment.
-For an anxious child we usually try getting the parent involved by holding them or playing games.
-People are often surprised at the various techniques that are available to make the experience so easy and how their child looks forward to their visits.
+For an anxious child we usually get the parent involved by holding them or playing games.
+People are often surprised at the various techniques available to make the experience so easy and how their child looks forward to their visits.

 Why should I bring my child for chiropractic care if they are not ‘sick’?